bbc/psammead/packages/utilities/psammead-styles/README.md

 ## Exports

 `/colours` - Project-defined colours that will be required by multiple Psammead components or themes.
 These colours are not defined by GEL.
+`/fonts` - Project-defined browser behaviours for the Reith font files.

 ## Installation